ansible/ansible/docs/docsite/rst/scenario_guides/guide_packet.rst

 You can find it in Ansible Community General Collection's git repo at `scripts/inventory/packet_net.py <https://raw.githubusercontent.com/ansible-community/contrib-scripts/main/inventory/packet_net.py>`_.

-The inventory script is configurable via a `ini file <https://raw.githubusercontent.com/ansible-community/contrib-scripts/main/inventory/packet_net.ini>`_.
+The inventory script is configurable through an `ini file <https://raw.githubusercontent.com/ansible-community/contrib-scripts/main/inventory/packet_net.ini>`_.

 If you want to use the inventory script, you must first export your Packet API token to a PACKET_API_TOKEN environment variable.